103 Talbotts Lane

 The exterior back door into the mud room was replaced.

 Broadlawn is served by Homestead water and public sewer.
 The back-up propane fired generator, installed in 2010, is automatically actuated during a power outage and provides immediate power to the first floor heating system, electrical circuits and select kitchen appliances.
-The annual property taxes are approximately $8,439.
+The annual property taxes (2018) are $8,792.
+The assessed value is $1,758,300.